45th Parallel & All Classical Portland Present Radio Happening

-Join 45th Parallel Universe‘s The Gemini Project and some of your favorite All Classical Portland hosts for Radio Happening on Thursday, October 6, 2022, at 7:00 PM PT at The Old Church at The Madeleine.
+On Thursday, October 6, 2022, at 7:00 PM PT, join 45th Parallel Universe‘s The Gemini Project and some of your favorite All Classical Portland hosts for Radio Happening at The Old Madeleine Church.
 This special collaboration includes a live performance of The City Wears a Slouch Hat, a 1942 radio play by John Cage and Kenneth Patchen.
 Louanne Moldovan directs the cast of well-loved All Classical Portland radio hosts Warren Black, Robert McBride, Suzanne Nance, Brandi Parisi, John Pitman, and Sarah Zwinklis.

 Radio Happening explores the powerful role that radio has played in advancing artistic risk taking, innovation, and sharing classical music with wider audiences.
 This live concert event will be recorded for future broadcast on All Classical Portland.

 Learn more and buy tickets at 45thparallelpdx.org.

 - Robert McBride

 - John Pitman

 The City Wears a Slouch Hat was composed in 1942 by John Cage in just under a week, after his original vision for the radio drama was deemed impossible to produce.
 Initially calling for only the use of “sound effects” as instruments, the original score is thought to be lost.

 Instead Cage wrote, assembled, and rehearsed a more modest take in just four days, using tin cans, gongs, alarm bells, foghorns, and other unconventional instruments.
 This version premiered on the radio in Chicago on May 31, 1942, with a script by Kenneth Patchen.